vishvAsa/AgamaH_vaiShNavaH/vaikhAnasaH/articles/tirupati-mandiram/mAnasaH/not-shiva.md

 title = "Not shiva"
 +++

-As far as i know , based on every book i have read, and what i saw with my own eyes a few months ago , from just outside the Kulasekhara padi ( the last threshold) , i can say these things.
+As far as i know , based on every book i have read, and what i saw with my own eyes a few months ago , from just outside the Kulasekhara paDi ( the last threshold) , i can say these things.

 ## NO NAGABHARANAS
-There ARE NO NAGABHARANAS on the murthy . there are armlets, which have vertical spires , called saptaagni shika on the arms .
+There ARE NO NAGABHARANAS etched on the murthy.
+There are armlets, which have vertical spires , called saptaagni shikha on the arms .
+(The nagabharaNas commonly seen are merely external ornaments.)

 These are clearly visible on a Thursday darshanam, when the gold ornaments are removed and the original shila svarupam can be seen.

-## jaTA makuTa
+## jaTA
 (Based on what i have been told) he has beautiful locks of hair, till his shoulders . this is not any different from any other Vishnu murthy.  the confusion among people comes from similar sounding words.
 JATA JUTA and JATA MAKUTA.

 - jata juta is matted hair locks.
-- but JATA MAKUTA is a matted hair crown . the lord does NOT have a jata makuta, but a ATI-Uttama KIREETA MAKUTA, or a regal crown , for an Emperor.
+- but JATA MAKUTA is a matted hair crown .

+the lord does NOT have a jata makuta,
+but a ATI-Uttama KIREETA MAKUTA, or a regal crown , for an Emperor.
 His crown is called a Venu Karanabha crown ( or a tall conical bamboo shoot like crown).

 ## vaikhAnasa archanA